 Improving Your Writing: Steps To Become A Better Writer

 Now, after 15-20 years of academic writing, writing tens of thousands of pages in my notes and various working paper, none of these problems really go away.
-If you don’t know, I am an assistant professor of strategy, innovation, and entrepreneurship.
+If you don’t know, I am an Associate Professor of Strategy, Innovation, and Entrepreneurship.
 I still feel those same emotions when I write, but I have to write, because it is part of my job.
 I enjoy the struggle of writing, and the feeling of creativity flow, but I still feel very anxious when I write.

 This anxiety gets worst when I ask for peer feedback on my writing.
 There are lots of reasons for this anxiety from asking for peer feedback, like, whether I am imposing.
 Also, if I ask somebody for feedback that is better than me, what are they to say?
 I am sure they won’t like what I wrote.

-What Are The Steps To Become A Better Writer?
+What Are The Steps To Become A Better Writer As A Grad Student?

 Over the years, my writing has improved.
 My writing has improved slowly, yes, but nevertheless I feel that it has improved.
 I find it easier to sit down and do mental brain dumps of my ideas, and find it easier to disregard those feelings of anxiety when asking for feedback.
 I suspect that improving your writing will likely follow the same path.
 But, how did I get here?
 As a researcher that focuses on learning, there’s only really three ways in order to improve any particular skill: (1) Practice, (2) Being taught, and (3) Watching others.